majilanIS/majilanIS/README.md

 I’m a backend-focused Full-Stack Developer passionate about building scalable web applications and AI-powered systems.

-My expertise lies in Node.js, Express.js, React.js, and React Native, with strong focus on backend architecture and REST APIs.
+My expertise lies in developing robust backend systems and RESTful APIs using **Node.js** and **Express.js**, while also building responsive frontend and mobile applications with **React.js** and **React Native**.

+I enjoy solving real-world problems through clean architecture, scalable system design, and modern engineering practices.
+I’m actively exploring AI engineering concepts such as **Retrieval-Augmented Generation (RAG)**, machine learning fundamentals, and intelligent application design.

-I also work with Docker, CI/CD pipelines, databases, and cloud deployment while actively exploring AI engineering (RAG, ML systems, intelligent apps).
+I also work with databases, Docker containerization, CI/CD pipelines, and deployment workflows.
+My focus is on building production-ready systems with performance, scalability, and maintainability in mind.

 ---